Purestreams/COMP2113_Group100_Maze_Runner/README.md

 - Press "S" to move one step down
 - Press "D" to move one step right
 - Press "ENTER" to start the game
-- Press "CTRL" + "C" to exit the game
+- Press "Q" to exit the game
 - A score ranking system